-People who are new to Bitcoin often assume that it is fully private, and as the media said for years “mostly used by criminals”.
+People who are new to Bitcoin often assume that it is fully private and anonymous, and as the media said for years “mostly used by criminals”.
 Neither of these are true.

 In this article, we go over why privacy and anonymity are important for all Bitcoin users.